 All women capable of becoming pregnant should obtain adequate amounts of folate to reduce the risk of NTDs and other birth defects.
 People with the MTHFR genetic polymorphism have an impaired ability to convert folate to its active form.
 About 25% of Hispanics, 10% of Caucasians and Asians, and 1% of African Americans are homozygous for the 677C>T MTHFR polymorphism (8).
 This polymorphism results in less biologically available 5-MTHF (5-MTHF is methylfolate) and, thus, reduced methylation potential, leading to elevated homocysteine levels and an increased risk of NTDs (9,10,11,12) .

 Although the research on the benefits of folate supplementation for people with this genetic polymorphism is inconclusive, these people might benefit from supplementation with 5-methyl-THF (another abbreviation for methylfolate) (11,13).

 For women just starting to think about trying to conceive or at the beginning of their pregnancy journey, we recommend our Mama Bird Multi+ line.
 You can find methylated prenatal vitamins in our entire multivitamin line including the Mama Bird Prenatal Multi+, Mama Bird AM/PM, and Mama Bird Prenatal Multi+ Iodine and Iron Free.
-If you are looking for support for him as you begin your pregnancy journey, the Mama Bird line pairs well with Ready, Set, Go™ Men’s Fertility Formula.
+If you are looking for support for him as you begin your pregnancy journey, the Mama Bird line pairs well with Men’s Fertility supplement.